 If you are not familiar with these financial ratios, you can read more here: 8 Financial Ratio Analysis that Every Stock Investor Should Know

-These financial results, however, gives the past growth.
+These financial ratios, however, tell us about past performance.
 You cannot decide whether the company will perform the same or better in the future based on just past trends.
-Therefore, you need to consider other important factors while evaluating to select a stock to invest in Indian stock market.
+Therefore, you need to consider other important factors too while evaluating a stock to buy in the Indian stock market.
 These factors are discussed in the next steps.

-2. Do you understand the products or services offered by the company?
+2. Do You Understand the Products/Services offered by the Company?

-After filtering the companies based on their financial fundamentals, you need to investigate the company.
-Understand the company first.
-Learn about its products and services.
-It’s important that the company is easy-to-understand and has a fairly straightforward business model.
+After filtering the companies based on their financial fundamentals, you need to investigate the company’s business next.
+Understand the company’s business model and learn about its products and services.
+It’s important that the company is easy to understand and has a fairly straightforward business model.

 You might ask why is it so important to understand the company.
 Let’s comprehend this with the help of an example.
 Assume that you have to choose a classmate for whom you’ll be paying for 36 months of expenses.
-In return for which he/she will give you a quarter of his/her earnings thereafter for the rest of their lives.
+In return for this, he/she will give you a quarter of his/her earnings thereafter for the rest of their life.
 Whom will you choose?

 There are a number of companies that everyone knows and understands.
-From toothpaste, soaps, towels, t-shirts, jeans, shoes to bikes, cars, airlines, banks; there is a company behind every product.
+From toothpaste, soaps, towels, t-shirts, jeans, and shoes to bikes, cars, airlines, and banks; there is a company behind every product.
 Invest in such companies.
-Do not buy the stock of ‘ABC Pharmaceuticals’ without knowing what medicines/products it produces.
+Do not buy the stock of ‘ABC Chemicals without knowing what products it produces.

-3. Will people still be using this product or service in 15-20 years from now?
+3. Will people still be Using this Product/Service in 15-20 years from now?

 If you want to learn stocks from scratch, I will highly recommend you to read this book: ONE UP ON THE WALL STREET by Peter Lynch- best selling book for stock market beginners.